Tides and the Rule of Twelves

 The tide rise and fall approximates a sinusoidal curve i.e it starts out slow then increases the fastest at about half tide then slows down to a very slow finish.

 See the following animation (best viewed with Chrome or Safari).
 This is a tide rising over a 6 hour period using the rule of twelves as a basis for tidal rise.

 When you push the play button the rising tide goes slow and not much has happened in the first hour, But by 3 the tide is rising fast.
-In the last hour the tides is rising to it’s final completion slowly.
+In the last hour, the tide is rising to its final level slowly.

 Thinking linearly you would say that the tide has to rise 30 feet over approx. 6 hours that means 5 feet per hour.
 But the animation shows 2.5 feet in the first hour.
 Between 3 and 4 it averages 7.5 feet per hour and the last hour is 2.5 feet.
 This then is how the rule of twelves helps you approximate a tide in your head.

 With the Rule of Twelves you start out with 1/12th rise in the first hour.
 Then 2/12ths rise in the second hour then 3/12ths rise in the 4rd and 4th hour.
 Then back down to 2 /12ths in the 5th hour and 1/12th in the 6th hour.

 This is an ok approximation to the sine curve.
 In addition, tides are only approximated by a sine curve.
 So realize when applying this rule, that it’s an approximation.
 But not too too bad actually.